 Maybe you just want to cruise on your bike trainer and don’t foresee lots of resistance changes during your workouts.
 Maybe you love working hills and need quick resistance adjustments.
-Whatever your angle, it’s important to consider that adjusting resistance on certain types of trainers can take up lots of your time during workout sessions.
+Whatever your angle, it’s important to consider that adjusting the resistance on certain types of trainers can take up lots of your time during workout sessions.
 Choose the trainer that best fits how you train.

 Wind trainers are noisy.
 If you’re living in an apartment, or in close quarters with a roommate, new baby, or sound-sensitive individual, these may not be for you.

 Noise can also be annoying to you; indoor workouts can potentially last a while, so be certain you’re okay with some noise before buying your new trainer.

 Nowadays, we connect our smartphones to everything – our cars, our bank accounts, even our coffee baristas.
 It’s also where we keep our workout plans.
 Pairing your smartphone to your indoor bike trainer is a feature only available to smart trainers like the KICKR.
 It’s an important consideration into choosing the right indoor trainer.

 For those using TrainerRoad or Planned Workouts, the KICKR pairs directly with your ELEMNT.
-Your KICKR’s resistance will adjust according to your downloaded route in real-time.
+Your KICKR’s resistance will adjust according to your recreated route in real-time.
 TrainerRoad and Planned Workouts are ideal for training and following a workout plan.
 This kind of integration is seamless and provides tons of value.